 By that I mean two ideas.
-The first is that nothing will be automatic.
-Rather plan ahead to meet the challenges of the day, especially those that could pose a temptation to use.
+The first is that nothing will be automatic; all situations will be anticipated.
+Rather, plan ahead to meet the challenges of the day, especially those that could pose a temptation to use.
 Second is what we call metacognition, paying attention to what you are thinking about and how you are thinking about your experience.